azizebil/DSA210/README.md

    - Visualize distributions and time trends.
    - Use heatmaps and boxplots to explore relationships.
 3. **Statistical Analysis**:
-   - ANOVA or Kruskal-Wallis test to compare usage across weather types.
+   - ANOVA: Used to test if productivity differs significantly across weather conditions.
-   - Correlation matrices.
+   - Chi-Square Test: Examined if exam periods influence dominant activity patterns.
-   - Regression models including weather and exam period as features.
+   - Correlation Matrix: Explored relationships between weather features, productivity, sleep, and screen time.
 4. **Optional**: Classification of days into work-dominant or entertainment-dominant using thresholds on work app usage.

 ## Data Collection Period